 Following a request for an assessment the Local Authority must determine whether an EHC needs assessment is necessary within six weeks.
 The Local Authority will gather evidence from school and external agencies to support the request.
-Parents will be informed by the Local Authority of the outcome of the EHC assessment.
+Parents will be informed by the Local Authority of the outcome of the EHCNA assessment.
 Where the assessment is successful the Local Authority will provide a finalised EHC plan for a child or young person from the age of 0 - 25 years.

-Where an EHC assessment is not successful children with special educational needs will have their needs in school met through the ordinarily available provision.

-EHC plans should be used to monitor set SMART targets and reviewed at least once every 12 months by Telford and Wrekin Local Authority.
+Where an EHC assessment is not successful children with special educational needs will have their needs in school met through the adaptations made in provision to support their needs.
+EHC plans should be used to monitor, set SMART targets and be reviewed at least once every 12 months by Telford and Wrekin Local Authority through annual reviews.